dasesu/config/Installation.md

 ```

 The commands used to change the values can be identified comparing the
-configuration original state with a modified state as shown bellow:
+configuration original state with a modified state as shown below:
 ```
 gsettings list-recursively > file1
 # do some change using the GUI